-- the rights of children and young people to have their wellbeing promoted and developed; - the responsibilities of those working at Gordonstoun; - the role of Gordonstoun as a directing authority under the Children and Young People (Scotland) Act 2014; - a description of the Child Protection systems and procedures at Gordonstoun, and the roles of key agencies; - what Gordonstoun must do to fulfil our wellbeing, safeguarding and child protection responsibilities; - guidance on the recognition of child abuse; - what action to take if child abuse is suspected; - direction regarding how to access child protection advice in specific circumstances.
+- the rights of children and young people to have their wellbeing promoted and developed; - the responsibilities of those working at Gordonstoun; - the role of Gordonstoun as a directing authority under the Children and Young People (Scotland) Act 2014; - a description of the Child Protection systems and procedures at Gordonstoun, and the roles of key agencies; - what Gordonstoun must do to fulfil our wellbeing, safeguarding and child protection responsibilities; - guidance on the recognition of child abuse; - what action to take if child abuse is suspected; - direction regarding how to access child protection advice in specific circumstances; - the Named Person service.

-Gordonstoun's Wellbeing and Child Protection Policy and Procedures has been developed to reflect changes in legislation and national policy including the Children's Hearings (Scotland) Act 2011 (implemented in 2013), the National Guidance for Child Protection in Scotland 2014, and the Children and Young People (Scotland) Act 2014.
-We await further relevant guidance from Government, including proposed changes to aspects of this legislation relevant to the Named Person service and information sharing.
+Gordonstoun's Wellbeing and Child Protection Policy and Procedures has been developed to reflect changes in legislation and national policy including the Children's Hearings (Scotland) Act 2011 (implemented in 2013), the National Guidance for Child Protection in Scotland 2014, the Children and Young People (Scotland) Act 2014 and the Named Person service.